Macro Bonanza

 -) { model in

-+.navigationDestination(item: self.$model.destination.activity) { model in
++.navigationDestination(item: $model.destination.activity) { model in

 ActivityView(model: model)